thushw/wildhops/README.md

 ![alt text](fig.jpeg "graph")

 Reference-style:
 This is a graph written completely in python.
 It provides an intuitive way to initialize a graph and add vertices and edges.
-One of the goals is to have the user to the least possible work.
+One of the goals is to have the user do the least possible work.
 The library will guess and work on the user's behalf in some circumstances.
-For ex, the API allows an edge to be added even when the vertices have not yet been added.
-In this case, the vertices will be added with the minimal defaults.
+For ex: the API allows an edge to be added even when the vertices have not yet been added.
+In this case, the vertices will be added with sensible defaults.

 ## Usage